awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-about.md

 When you configure AWS Systems Manager Inventory, you specify the type of metadata to collect, the instances from where the metadata should be collected, and a schedule for metadata collection\.
 These configurations are saved with your AWS account as a AWS Systems Manager State Manager association\.
 An association is simply a configuration\.

 **Note**
 Inventory only collects metadata\.
-It does not collect any personal or proprietary data\.
+It doesn't collect any personal or proprietary data\.

 **Topics**
 + [Metadata collected by inventory](sysman-inventory-schema.md)